DataSF/housing-data-hub/data-browser/_posts/financing-and-development/2014-01-03-completed-projects-by-year.md

 ---
 layout: data
-title: Projects by status
+title: Completed projects by year
-chart-title: "Projects receiving City financing by project status"
+"chart-title": Completed projects receiving City financing by year
 category: "Financing-and-Development"
-data: financing-and-development/project_status.csv
+data: "financing-and-development/projects_by_year_affordability_start.csv"
 type: bar
-axis-type: category
+"axis-type": category
 column: Status
 published: true
 source: "Mayor's Office of Housing and Community Development."
 "policy-link": "http://jasonlally.com/housing-policy-hub/policies/inclusionary-housing/"
+scale: "5"
+colors: YlGn
 ---

-The Mayor’s Office of Housing and Community Development (MOHCD) and the Office of Community Investment and Infrastructure (OCII) provide financing to support the development of low-income rental housing.
-City funds are usually combined with state and federal funds to extend the City’s contribution.
-The chart below shows the number of projects that have received City financing whether they are completed, under construction or in predevelopment, i.e. the planning phase before construction.
+The City has been providing financial assistance to support the development of affordable housing for decades.
+Trends in financing reflect the availability of both city and federal funds  as influenced by broader economic conditions.
+The year reflects the year that the affordability requirement started, or the year a project begins leasing under the affordability requirements.